WebDevLuke/OrionBP/README.md

   <div class="grid4 med6"></div>
 </div>
 ```
 Here we introduce breakpoint classes which have been automatically created by SASS using the data entered in `/dev/js/partials/config.js`.
-As this is a mobile-first framework, we start off with a basic 4/4/4 grid and as we scale up and hit 640px it will change to 1/5/6.
+As this is a mobile-first framework, we start off with a basic 4/4/4 grid and as we scale up and hit the med breakpoint at 640px it will change to 1/5/6.

 [[View this example]](http://codepen.io/lukedidit/pen/grYoPX)

-#### Advanced Grid w.
-Breakpoint Classes
+#### Advanced grid w. breakpoint classes

 ```sh
 <div class="container">